Comparison

 - Non-technical founders — you have an app idea and no engineering team to build it

-- Internal tools — building admin dashboards, CRUD apps, or workflow tools without hiring developers
+- Internal tools from scratch — building admin dashboards without hiring developers

-- Enterprise requirements — SOC 2 Type II and ISO 27001 compliance are non-negotiable for your organization
+- Enterprise compliance requirements — SOC 2 Type II and ISO 27001 are mandatory for your organization

-- No existing codebase — you're starting completely from scratch and want AI to generate everything
+- No existing codebase — you are starting from scratch and want AI to generate everything

 Who Should Use Frontman

-Frontman is the better choice when you already have a codebase and want to edit it visually:
+Frontman is the better choice when your team has a real product and wants to move faster on UI:

-A natural workflow: generate your starting point with Lovable, export to GitHub, then use Frontman to iterate and refine with full browser context.
+A natural workflow: generate your starting point with Lovable, export to GitHub, add Frontman middleware, and let your whole team iterate visually from there.

-Also see: Frontman vs v0 and Frontman vs Stagewise for comparisons with other tools in this space.
+Also see: Frontman vs Bolt.new and Frontman vs Stagewise for comparisons with other tools in this space.

 Pricing Comparison